HumanBrainED/RheMAP-Surf/preprocessing.md

 ### Sphere Generation

-For **NMTv2.0-sym**, **NMTv2.0-asym**, and **MEBRAINS**, spherical surfaces were not provided.
+For **NMTv2.0-sym**, **NMTv2.0-asym**, and **MEBRAINS** (MEBRAINS v2.0), spherical surfaces were not provided.
 Since conformal spheres are required for surface-based registration methods such as MSM (Multimodal Surface Matching), we generated spherical surfaces using the standard FreeSurfer pipeline:

 1. Inflate the white matter surface using `mris_inflate`
 2. Generate a conformal sphere with `mris_sphere`